Research Scholar and Exchange Visitor

 - Name and department of the faculty member with whom you plan to conduct your research.
 Please forward this application to the faculty member hosting you and have him/her obtain required signatures.

-- Degree Certification: A photocopy of the diploma of the highest degree you have been awarded (Bachelor’s, Master’s or Ph.D).
+4. Degree Certification: A photocopy of both original and English version of the diploma of the highest degree you have been awarded (Bachelor’s, Master’s or Ph.D.).

 Note: Most scholars who come to our university are funded by sources such as sabbatical leave pay by the home institution or a grant from the scholar’s home country.
 However, if you are not receiving such financial support, you will need to submit a letter stating you are self-funded along with a bank statement demonstrating you have sufficient funds to meet all of your needs for the duration of your program in the US.

-- Declaration of Previous Presence in the United States: Please complete the ATTACHED FORM and include it with your package.
+8. Declaration of Previous Presence in the United States: Please complete the Declaration of Presence form and include it with your package.

 - Photocopy of the biographic page of each dependent’s passport